YangLabHKUST/MRbenchmarking/README.md

 [IV data for MR analysis](https://gohkust-my.sharepoint.com/:f:/g/personal/maxhu_ust_hk/EnBPaVHrLEVOg01xbqx-QJwB-cTxFUltKNspQyKxdlSdQw?e=OCMexB);
 [Estimated MR-APSS background parameters](https://gohkust-my.sharepoint.com/:f:/g/personal/maxhu_ust_hk/EkhFN-xhi8lMiLzUH2L4FqEBzOEyirIU5p6bRNZTIBDwMw?e=c5xRRx).-->

-Each of the datasets contains the following info.
+Each of the datasets contains the following files:
 (1) "Tested Trait pairs": the exposure-outcome trait pairs to be analyzed;
 (2) "GWASs" refers to the formatted GWAS summary-level data files after quality control;
 (3) "IV data for MR analysis" refers to the summary statistics of LD clumped IV sets for each trait pair tested which can be directed used for MR analysis;
 (5) "Estimated MR-APSS background parameters" are the estimated background parameters "Omega" and "C" which will be used for MR estimation in MR-APSS.

 Note:
 Genetic correlations are estimated LDSC using the function "est_paras" in R package MR-APSS;
 The details on quality control of GWAS summary statistics, formatting GWASs, and  LD clumping for IV selection can be found on the [MR-APSS software tutorial]((https://github.com/YangLabHKUST/MR-APSS/blob/master/MRAPSS_Rpackage_Tutorial.pdf)) on MR-APSS [GitHub](https://github.com/YangLabHKUST/MR-APSS) website.